 (3) Refers to flow effluent from EMWD's desalination facilities (as opposed to total pumping from brackish wells, which are the influent flow).

-(4) Recycled water total includes system losses (such as storage pond evaporation and incidental recharge).
+(4) Recycled water total excludes discharge but includes system losses (such as storage pond evaporation and incidental recharge).

 Figure 1: Location of Supply Sources